 Our "wrist identification band" is placed on yourloved one at the time we return to the funeral home from your home, hospital orother care facility.

 Your loved one is logged into ourfacility logbook and then placed into our secure, climate-controlled, facility.

-After meeting with your family, yourloved one is placed into the alternative container or cremation casket of your
+After meeting with your family, yourloved one is placed into the alternative container or cremation casket of yourchoosing.

-casket is labeled with your loved one’s name and returned to our climate-controlledfacility.
+The alternative container or cremationcasket is labeled with your loved one’s name and returned to our climate-controlledfacility.